Covina Logo

-At Covina Kendo Dojo, instructors teach on a voluntary basis.
+Using this phrase as our core, Covina Kendo Dojo, instructors teach on a volunatry basis.
 All costs goes towards supporting the facility so that we have a practice space.
-As such, we ask that you observe basic rules in the dojo.
+As such, we ask that you observe the basic rules in the dojo in depth so helps us become better kendo practioners!

 1. Never deliver the traditional courtesies in a casual, off-hand manner.